CryptoServices/cryptoservices.github.io/_posts/2015-12-04-one-time-signatures.md

 title:  "One-time Signatures"
 date:   2015-12-04 13:56:07
 categories: quantum
-excerpt: PQCrypto recently announced there initial recommendations for post-quantum cryptographic algorithms.
-For signatures two algorithms were listed, both hash-based signatures schemes, XMSS and SPHINCS.
+excerpt: PQCrypto recently announced their initial recommendations for post-quantum cryptographic algorithms.
+For signatures only two algorithms were listed, both hash-based signatures schemes, XMSS and SPHINCS.
 Such schemes are built on top of what we call one-time signatures schemes (OTS).
 Here's an explanation of what they are.
 ---

 ## Lamport